Welcome to today's edition of the Rush 24-7 podcast.

 800-282-2882.

-He had a shotgun and a 38 caliber handgun.
+He had a shotgun and a .38-caliber handgun.

-Um typical, not you know, wanting to offend anybody.
+Typical, not wanting to offend anybody.

-Uh thankfully deadly force was used against him out there.
+Thankfully, deadly force was used against him out there.

 Want to bet there's going to be more of this?